krissen/output-panel.nvim/README.md

 - **Profiles & overrides** – Define reusable configuration profiles and apply them per command so each workflow can tweak window geometry, notification titles, auto-hide timing, etc.
-- **Notifier fallback chain** – Falls back to `vim.notify` but automatically upgrades to `snacks.notify` when available.
-You can also provide a custom notifier.
+- **Notifier fallback chain** – Works out of the box with `vim.notify`, happily upgrades to `snacks.notify` when available, and accepts any custom notifier you want to plug in.
 - **VimTeX aware** – Ships the original auto-open, auto-hide, and command suite for `latexmk` logs, now powered by the same configurable panel.
 - **Knit helper** – `require("knit.run")` is a zero-dependency runner that